rkoeninger/ShenScript/docs/internals.rst

    :param ast Body:      A block of statements that get run when the preceeding try has failed.
    :returns:             A :code:`CatchClause` AST Node.

+.. function:: (js.ast.do-while Test Body)

+   Constructs a do-while loop.

+   Example: :js:`do { ... } while (condition);`

+   :param ast Test: Conditional expression that determines if the loop will run again.
+   :param ast Body: Block of statements to run each time the loop repeats or the first time.
+   :returns:        A :code:`DoWhileStatement` AST Node.

 .. function:: (js.ast.while Test Body)

    Constructs a while loop.